Lo0nyGoon/Lo0nyGoon/README.md

 <details>
 <summary>$${\color{#D3D3D3} BYI}$$ </summary>
 Listen, Just because i had a rough past with yall doesn't mean i didnt not fucking changed.
-I was never kind to begin with, i rather enjoy myself to the fullest with people who dont aren't insensitive,..assholes Some people can't even let go some grudges like get a hold of yourself lmfao..key word " SOME ", some yt ass might attack me again! womp womp..multinames Reki,Aero,Tsikot
+I was never kind to begin with, i rather enjoy myself to the fullest with people who  are fun,..assholes, Some people can't even let go some grudges like get a hold of yourself lmfao..key word " SOME ", some yt ass might attack me again! womp womp..multinames Reki,Aero,Tsikot

 Visit Strawpage for more !.